ParaLock/UE5OnWine/README.md

 3. (```WindowsPlatformFile.cpp```) It appears that Unreal does not correctly handle a specific failure mode with regards to overlapped and non overlapped file IO.
 The bug manifests when dealing with extremely large files (such as the cooked city sample bundle).
 I think the issue is that the engine is relying on a bug in the win32 API, a bug which is not present in the wine equivalent.
 The fix boils down to resolving an IO request using overlapped IO if the request fails under a normal IO code path.
 This fix is contained in ```fix_big_files.patch```.
 4. (```*.csproj```) Due to some non critical (I think?) warnings that occur during dotnet execution we need to disable treatment of warnings as errors.
 5. (```VisualStudioDTE.Build.cs```) For some reason wine has a hard time compiling the header associated with Visual Studio DTE functionality.
 To avoid including this header in the compilation process we need to set the ```WITH_VISUALSTUDIO_DTE``` preprocessor directive to 0.
+6. (```RunUAT.bat```) The RunUAT.bat script is unable to correctly resolve the path to the batch files directory unless said path is hardcoded.
+To fix the issue, hardcode the variable SCRIPT_DIR to the absolute path of your unreal engine BatchFiles directory.

 ## Debugging
 UE5 may at times freeze up or crash while being run under wine.
 Below is a set of recommendations for debugging and fixing various issues.